Tscript

 echo Hello, my name is $arg4 for i = $arg1 to $arg2 step $arg3 echo I said, my name is $arg4 end

-Note that there are four variables in the script: arg1
+Note that there are four variables in the script: arg1, arg2, arg3 and arg4.
+These are set to the arguments 1, 10, 2 and blockhead respectively.

 For example: run myscript 1 4.5 7 balloon will come into the script with